danielmiessler/fabric/Alma.md

 - Developers have root access to the all kubernetes nodes via SSH on port 45,001 using a shared developer key issued during laptop provisioning.
 - We're a kubernetes shop and do everything through AWS
 - We're logging most stuff to Cloudtrail and we kind of use guarduty, but we don't have a 24/7 team to monitor alerts and logs.
 We should add that to our list of challenges next time we update our overarll policy
-- We also have a Windows infrastructure because some key personell came from Microsoft.
-The DC is hosted in our head office which is in Redwood City, and anyone who works in that office (most of the 300 employees) uses that to log in when tehy start work.
+- We also have a Windows infrastructure because some key personnel came from Microsoft.
+The DC is hosted in our head office which is in Redwood City, and anyone who works in that office (most of the 300 employees) uses that to log in when they start work.
 The domain is ALMA.
 - There's a domain-joined fileserver running Windows 2012 that most people use to upload new ideas and plans for new products.
 It uses Windows authentication from the domain.
 - We use a palo alto firewall with 2fa using windows authenticator tied to SSO.
 - The name of the AI system doing all this context creation using SPQA is Alma, which is also the name of the company.